 - College of Humanities and Behavioral Sciences

 - College of Visual and Performing Arts

 - Other Offices and Departments

-The B.S. studio art concentration allows students to combine a major in art with a major in other fields, allowing students to often double major in relevant fields such as marketing, psychology, or media studies.
-Students will graduate from this program prepared to combine their artistic skills with other interests.
+The B.S. concentration in Studio Art allows students to combine studies in art with another field.
+Many choose related coursework in marketing, psychology, or media studies.
+Students graduate from this concentration prepared to combine their artistic skills with other interests.